xamarin/XamarinCommunityToolkit/.github/ISSUE_TEMPLATE/bug_report_maui_compat_template.md

 - Platform Target Frameworks: <!-- All that apply -->
   - iOS:  <!-- The version of the iOS SDK you are compiling against, e.g. 11.1 -->
   - Android: <!-- The version of the Android SDK you are compiling against, e.g. 7.1 -->
-  - UWP:  <!-- The version of the UWP SDK you are compiling against, e.g. 16299 -->
+  - Windows:  <!-- The version of the Windows App SDK you are compiling against, e.g. 1.0 -->
 - Android Support Library Version: <!-- if applicable -->
 - Nuget Packages:
 - Affected Devices:
+- MAUI Version:

 ### Workaround
 <!-- If you've found a way around this issue, help other users out and share the workaround -->